happywhy/genetic-algorithm/README.md

   * _crossover_ : it defines how two organisms will transmit their DNA to their child.
   * _mutate_ : it defines how the DNA of one individual can evolve.

+To choose which generations which generations you would like to see on the graphical interface, you can change the value of _MOD_ in the file _Population.java_.

 ![alt text](https://github.com/vcoppe/genetic-algorithm/blob/master/ga.png "genetic-algorithm")